Cheesy Hashbrown Casserole Recipe

 scooping how creamy and cheesy hashbrown casserole

-Hash Brown Casserole Tools
+Tools for this Easy Hash Brown Casserole

 • 9x 13 Rectangular Baking Dish: glass dishes are an easy, inexpensive go-to but they are not broiler-safe or conduct heat evenly.
 Instead, ceramic is the way to go.
 I love this Staub 9×13 because not only is it elegant enough to seamlessly transition from oven to table, but the beautiful glass porcelain-enamel finish is highly scratch resistant, and most importantly, it diffuses heat gently and retains heat exceptionally well for even cooking.
 Note that different colors vary in price.
 This less expensive Modern Classics 9×13 is also extremely quality.